 That is what Patagonia did in one of their emails.
 The company shared the success story of one of their products, the Micro Puff hoody.

 ‘Reason Why’ stories

-In case you’re planning to bring in a special offer, reinforce it with a story telling why you’re promoting it.
-You could connect it to your company’s anniversary, a holiday, or any other news hook to pin your perks in the user’s inbox.
+In case you’re planning to bring in a special offer, reinforce it with a story saying why you’re promoting it.
+You can connect it to your company’s anniversary, a holiday, or any other news hook to pin your perks in the user’s inbox.

 Dr. Martens, for example, created a one-day sale and explained why: this way the brand marked the anniversary of their iconic footwear.

 This type of story would be a nice chance to greet new subscribers and tell them about your company.
 Show your subscribers what inspired you to start the company or launch the product, how much has been done since then, and what you’ve achieved.
 Portray your company’s goals and principles.
 Create an email which will display the perks of your products or services.
 State why they are unique and how they have influenced or may influence the industry in which your business operates.

 Brooks Brothers, for example, dedicated their email to the company’s 100-year anniversary.
 The brand tells the subscribers how the brand originated and also shares the innovations it brought into the industry.

 Kate Spade, in their turn, told a story behind their pepper-ish collection in one of their emails.
 Namely, the company explained why it used chili peppers for their bright creations.

 Show what your company’s life is like outside promotions and marketing — engage your audience with a story without trying to sell anything.
 For this purpose, an interview with your CEO, team members, or other people related to your brand would be quite a refreshing break in your email marketing routine.